rust-lang/book/src/ch15-06-reference-cycles.md

 that does not increment the `strong_count`: instead it increments the `weak_count` of references to an `Rc`.
 When an `Rc` goes out of scope, the inner value will get dropped if the `strong_count` is 0, even if the `weak_count` is not 0.
-When we attempt to use a `Weak<T>` reference, we'll get an `Option<T>` that will be `Some` if the `Rc` value has not been dropped yet, and `None` if the `Rc` value has been dropped.
+To be able to get the value from a `Weak<T>`, we first have to upgrade it to an `Option<Rc<T>>` by using the `upgrade` function.
+The result of upgrading a `Weak<T>` will be `Some` if the `Rc` value has not been dropped yet, and `None` if the `Rc` value has been dropped.

 Instead of the list in Listing 15-14 where each element knows only about the next element, let's say we want a list where the elements know about their next element *and* their previous element.

 So in order to make it possible to create lists that point to each other but not create reference cycles, in Listing 15-15, we're going to change our